iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 ```

 Same for students.
-If one has a function in Schema.Query but not defined in resolves the app won't crash until that function is called.
+If one has a function in Schema.Query but not defined in resolvers the app won't crash until that function is called.

 ids are serialized to string type.